 Founded in 1878 with the establishment of the American Journal of Mathematics, the Johns Hopkins University Press is recognized as one of the world's finest and most accomplished scholarly publishers.
-Today, in addition to a broad catalog of titles, the Press publishes more than 70 illustrious serials in the arts and humanities, technology and medicine, higher education, history, political science, and library science.
+Today, in addition to a broad catalog of titles, the Press publishes 79 illustrious serials in the arts and humanities, technology and medicine, higher education, history, political science, and library science.

 The Johns Hopkins University Press also manages membership services for scholarly and professional associations and societies.
 The Press, in collaboration with the Milton S. Eisenhower Library at the Johns Hopkins University, also founded Project MUSE®, a leader in electronic academic and scholarly publishing.